Decorated Yards, Walk-Through Mazes, Performances & Other Amateur Attractions

 Location: 1522 w 222nd Street, Torrance, California 90501

-Admission was free, but donations were accepted to offset cost.
+Admission is free, but donations are accepted to offset cost.

 ADMISSION & PARKING: FREE.
 Donations accepted.

-2012 UPDATE: Once a fairly elaborate yard haunt with a walk-through maze, Whitecliff Manor has been reduced to a front-yard display.
+INFORMATION: Once a fairly elaborate yard haunt with a walk-through maze, Whitecliff Manor has been reduced to a front-yard display since 2012.